Colegit/recTrailsReactNative/README.md

 ## Why Rec Trails

-- **Hyper-Specific Trail and POI Information:** There are a long list of outdoor recreation apps on the market.
+- **Specific Trail and POI Information:** There are a long list of outdoor recreation apps on the market.
 But there are very few that have the detailed GIS information that your municipality has.
 Rec Trails allows for attaching additional trail information (e.g. paved vs dirt, dogs allowed, wheelchair accessable, etc.) as well as useful point of interest info, such as outhouse vs running water bathroom, bench locations, lookout points, covered picnic shelter, or any other info that helps users better navigate your municipality's outdoor recreation.

 - **No pre-downloading of data:** No pre-downloading and caching of data.
 All data (vector and raster) is embedded in the application, with no REST calls to a cloud server.